 Rather than panic, take a deep breath and remind yourself that for the most part, the exam tests big concepts within the substantive areas.
-In other words, make sure you know the big concepts within the areas, and then nail down the nitty gritty concepts if you have the time.
+In other words, make sure you know the big concepts within each area being tested and then nail down the nitty gritty concepts if you have the time.

-If you’re taking a bar exam prep class, it ends about two weeks before the actual exam.
+If you’re taking a bar exam prep class, it ends about two weeks before the actual exam, or about two weeks from now.
 It can be tempting to look at the huge block of time and think you won’t know what to do with yourself.
 Wrong.
 Those final weeks will fly by and can leave you unprepared if you don’t manage your time properly.

-Making a schedule will force you to do two things: (1) make sure you study all the topics; and most importantly (2) focus.
-When you block off your time for two weeks and incorporate all the topics on the exam, you will realize you cannot spend three days on tax or will and trusts.
-If you do that, you will essentially ignore another topic—which can create a big problem on exam day.
+Making a schedule will force you to make sure you study all the topics and focus.
+When you block off your time for two weeks and incorporate all the topics on the exam, you will realize you cannot spend three days on just one topic.
+If you do that, you will essentially ignore another topic, which can create a big problem on exam day.

 I can remember hearing about a fellow exam taker who admitted they did a total of fifteen practice multiple choice questions.
 That person got good grades in law school.
 That person also failed the bar exam in a state with a 90% passage rate.
 Don’t be that person.

 Bar exam prep classes give you hundreds, if not thousands, of practice multiple choice questions.
 You don’t need to do them all, but do enough to feel comfortable with the format of the questions.
-The best thing I did was do all the “hard” questions—I think they say if you get 33% right you are on track.
 Practicing tough questions will help you recognize them and help you feel better about not getting all of them right.

-It’s easy to neglect writing practice essays because that requires more effort—you actually have to write something instead of choosing an answer.
-If you’re too lazy to write answers, at least outline them so you can establish your method or system for answering these questions.
-As discussed in this recent post, you can essentially get points for formatting and clarity.
-Easy points are worth as much as hard points, so make sure your maximize those.
+It’s easy to neglect writing practice essays because that requires more effort—you have to write something instead of choosing an answer.
+If you’re too lazy to write answers, outline them so you can establish your method for answering these questions.

-The final couple of weeks are a marathon, not a sprint (although, it’s kind of a marathon sprint).
-That means don’t study twenty hours a day the first week (or the second for that matter).
+The final few weeks are a marathon, not a sprint (although it’s kind of a marathon sprint).
+That means don’t study twenty hours a day.
 You are obviously an intelligent person who has graduated law school, but your brain still has limits.
-And you need your brain at full force for the bar exam.
+You need your brain at full force for the bar exam.

-Study smart, study hard, and make that final push to maximize your chances at success.
+Study smart, study hard, and make that final push to maximize your chances of success.